Nyno3333/Timer/README.md

 # Timer Application

 This is a simple Timer Application built using Python and `customtkinter` with hotkey bindings.
 The application allows users to create multiple timers that can be reset using specific key bindings.
+**Need to run as admin** to works while using Elsword somehow.

 ## Features